 Certain home security systems can be integrated with third-party smart home devices like the Nest thermostat, Kwikset smart lock, Philips Hue smart light, Amazon Alexa, Google Assistant, and more.

-Home automation can add convenience as well as save you money.
-Home automation lets you customize controls to fit your routine.
+Home automation can add convenience while saving you money.
+Home automation allows you to customize controls to fit your everyday lifestyle.
 For example, you can set your thermostat to adjust automatically each morning when you leave for work.

 Type of Equipment

-Some providers allow you to lease your equipment while some only let you purchase it.
-Other providers will give you the choice between the two.
+Some providers allow you to lease your equipment while some only allow you to purchase it—other providers will allow you to choose between the two.
 A key factor to consider is whether or not your equipment is wired.
-A wireless system is a good choice if you plan to move or have pets or small children who might accidentally interfere with the equipment.
+A wireless system is a great choice if you plan to move or have pets or small children who might accidentally interfere with the equipment.

 Type of Connection